 It is a fairly quiet borough because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Harveys Lake has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Harveys Lake has few renters and college students.
 But the biggest reason it is quieter in Harveys Lake than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Harveys Lake may be for you.

-As is often the case in a small borough, Harveys Lake doesn't have a public transportation system that people use for their commute.
+Harveys Lake is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Harveys Lake ranks among the highest in the nation.
 Of the 25-and-older adult population in Harveys Lake, 40.59% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.